 One of the most important parts of consolidating high-interest debt with a refinance is to make sure you do not incur new debt after the refinance closes.

 Cash-Out To Do Home Improvements

-Doing a cash-out refinance mortgage to improve the home adds long-term value to the property.
+With a refinance in California you have the option of doing a cash-out refinance mortgage to improve the home adds long-term value to the property.
 At least for some projects.